AaltoSciComp/scicomp-docs/triton/apps/conda.rst

 It is commonly used to handle complex requirements of Python and R packages.
-Conda can handle many other library and software installation as well, for example cmake, Node.js, Java or Perl
+Conda can handle many other library and software installation as well, for example cmake, Node.js, Java or Perl.

 .. seealso::